rtp-ch/slider/README.md

 How many panels should be visible at once.

+<pre>clonePanels: integer (default: false)</pre>

+Force number of cloned panels.
+Will be distributed acording to alignViewport option.

+<pre>cloneBefore: integer (default: false)</pre>

+Force number of cloned panels at the begining of the container.

+<pre>cloneAfter: integer (default: false)</pre>

+Force number of cloned panels at the end of the container.

 <pre>align: float (default: 0.5)</pre>

 This is a shared value for both align options (alignPanel and alignViewport).
 It does not do anything on it's own, but normally you want both align options to be the same.
 You may also use 'left', 'center' or 'right' (only the first letter is important).

-<pre>alignPanel: float (default: 0.5)</pre>
+<pre>alignPanelDim: float (default: 0.5)</pre>

-Offset the panel to align it to the viewport position.
+Offset the panel to align it to the viewport dimension.
 If you align it to the right (1), the right side of the panel will be shown at the viewport position.

+<pre>alignPanelOpp: float (default: 0.5)</pre>

+Offset the panel to align it to the viewport opposition.
+If you align it to the bottom (1), the bottom side of the panel will be shown at the viewport position.

 <pre>alignViewport: float (default: 0.5)</pre>

 Offset the shown position into the viewport.
 Align it to left (0), center (0.5) or right (1).
 Use alignPanel to offset the panel itself to align the active slide as you want.

-<pre>autoVpOpp (default: true)</pre>

-Automatically adjust the opposite dimension of the viewport to match the current shown panel.

 <pre>autoVpOppDeadZone: float (default: 0.5)</pre>